siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

  1. Turn on laptop power... (++++++ RILEY ++++++)
  1. connect a USB cable to the laptop (not the UUT, yet)
  1. start CoolTerm
  1. In the Options window select Baudrate to 115200.
 All other options are OK as defaulted.
-Hit OK to exit.
+Hit OK to exit

 Setup is now complete